 The dining room.

-My dining room is entirely clad in wood that was salvaged from an old barn that was torn down.
+Our dining room is entirely clad in wood that was salvaged from an old barn that was torn down.
 This room was added on to the rear of our house some time in the 70’s.
 I’ve debated painting it white over the years, but have never been able to bring myself to do so.
-That original barn wood paint job has a beautiful patina that could not be replicated if I ever painted it.
+That original barn wood paint job has a beautiful patina that could not be replicated if we ever painted it.
 I’ve been slowly working on lightening up the room in other ways starting with this giant Welsh cupboard that holds my ironstone …

 I’ve painted and recovered a set of 4 cane back dining chairs …